dalelotts/angular-bootstrap-datetimepicker/README.md

 The increment used to build the hour view.
 A button is created for each <code>minuteStep</code> minutes.

+### dropdownSelector

+When used within a Bootstrap dropdown, the selector specified in dropdownSelector will toggle the dropdown when a date/time is selected.

 ## Working with ng-model
 The angular-bootstrap-datetimepicker directive requires ng-model and the picked date/time is automatically synchronized with the model value.